 Hazards and disaster researchers have consistently and systematically studied the causes and consequences of such events for more than seven decades.
 This research community has amassed an enormous amount of knowledge regarding everything from the root causes of disaster to the long-term ramifications of unjust recovery policies.

-Make no mistake, with each fresh catastrophe comes new questions; new opportunities for learning.
+Make no mistake, with each fresh catastrophe comes new questions and new opportunities for learning.
 But there are also important commonalities that have been documented time and again across disasters.

-The research that is already available matters and we must make it count.
-In this era of the mega-disaster, the stakes are too high for these empirical insights to sit on a shelf.
-The decisions that are being made are too important for evidence-based findings to be sidelined in the process.
+The lessons from past disasters matter and we must make them widely available.
+In this era of the mega-disaster, the stakes are too high for findings to sit on a shelf.
+The decisions that are being made are too important for evidence-based insights to be sidelined in the process.
 Facts matter.
 Research counts.

-The Natural Hazards Center is committed to uplifting the work of others and to bringing it to new audiences.
-To that end, we are launching a new initiative called Research Counts.
-This series will serve as a platform for hazards and disaster scholars to provide insights regarding major research findings and enduring lessons.
-It will also provide a forum for raising new questions worthy of exploration.
+The Natural Hazards Center is committed to uplifting the work of others and bringing it to new audiences.
+To that end, we launched the Research Counts initiative in 2017.
+Since then, this series has served as an important platform for hazards and disaster researchers to provide insights regarding major findings and enduring lessons.
+It has also provided a forum for raising new questions worthy of exploration and identifying urgent challenges in need of solutions.
 The pieces in the series are brief and intended for broad consumption.
 We want to work with our community to get this knowledge into the hands of those who need it most.

 Please take care of yourself and others.